indiana-university/rivet-docs/content/components/getting-started/sass.md

 url: "/getting-started/sass/"
 ---
 ## Using Sass
+The Rivet CSS is built using the Sass (SCSS) CSS preprocessor.
+Both the Rivet `.zip` download and [the npm package]({{< relref "npm.md" >}}) include the SCSS source files that you can use in your app.

-If you are using Sass in your project you can import the Rivet Sass files directly:
+If you are using the Rivet npm package and have a build process in place for Sass already, you can import Rivet into your project directly:

-{{< code lang="css" >}}@import "./node_modules/rivet-uits/sass/rivet.scss"
+{{< code lang="css" >}}@import "node_modules/rivet-uits/sass/rivet.scss"
 {{< /code >}}

+Once you have imported the `rivet.scss` into your project you will then have access to all the same Sass variables to use in your project.

 ## Typography
 {{< code >}}// Main type sizes map.